Juggling between coding languages? Let our Code Converter help. Your one-stop solution for language conversion. Start now!

 Amazing, isn't it?
 This is not all! you can pass

 image_to_data() functions to make it easy to recognize text in different languages.
 You can also use the

 image_to_boxes() function which recognizes characters and their box boundaries, please refer to their official documentation and available languages for more information.

 A note though, this method is ideal for recognizing text in scanned documents and papers.
 Other uses of OCR include the automation of passport recognition and extraction of information from them, data entry processes, detection and recognition of car number plates, and much more!

-Also, this won't work very well on hand-written text, complex real world images and unclear images or images that contains exclusive amount of text.
+Also, this won't work very well on hand-written text, complex real-world images, and unclear images or images that contain an exclusive amount of text.

 Alright, that's it for this tutorial, let us see what you can build with this utility!